theaussiepom/hass-otbr-docker/README.md

 Disclaimer: I am completely new to IPv6 and Thread so I don't fully know what I am doing here.
-Just read a lot of documentation and forum threads and eventually got it working using this setup.
+Just read documentation and forum threads and eventually got it working using this setup.

 ## Prerequisite